zufre/sinatra-basic-forms-lab-cb-000/README.md

 breed, and age attributes.
 You will need to be able to pass these three attributes to initialization, as well as readers and writers for the attributes.

-2. In `app.rb` build out a GET request to load a home page.
-The home page should go to the main route `/`.
+2. In `app.rb` build out a GET request to load a homepage.
+The homepage should go to the main route `/`.

 3. The home page will also need a new view `index.erb`.
 This page should